Robust Skimmer (Orthetrum robustum)

 Length reaches 58mm; Wingspan attains 86mm.

-The largest Orthetrum species.
+The Robust Skimmer is the largest Orthetrum species.
 Key identification features include long yellow pterostigmas, with a dark leading edge and broad dark brown shoulder patches on a paler grey-brown thorax.
 The abdomen is pale pruinose blue.
 This pruinosity may spread onto the thorax with age.
 Fully pruinose males can be identified in the hand by the distinctive shape of the secondary genitalia.

-Generally similar to most other Orthetrum species in terms of colouration, but can be seperated by its considerably larger size and broad dark brown shoulder patches.
+Generally similar to most other Orthetrum species, especially the Woodland Skimmer (Orthetrum monardi) in terms of colouration, but can be separated by its considerably larger size and broad dark brown shoulder patches.

 Click here for more details on identification.